ThomasBleijendaal/RapidCMS/README.md

 ## Collection configuration by convention

 The convention system resolves the configuration based on the `[Display]`-attributes placed on the properties of the model of a collection.
-It uses the `EditorTypeHelper.TryFindDefaultEditorType` to resolve the best matching editor for the property.
-It can be configured by
+It can be configured by `collection.ConfigureByConvention(CollectionConvention.[..])` and specify which of the view should be enabled.

-`collection.ConfigureByConvention(CollectionConvention.[..])` and specify which of the view should be enabled.
+It uses the `EditorTypeHelper.TryFindDefaultEditorType` to resolve the best matching editor for the property, like `TextBoxEditor` for strings and `NumbericEditors` from integers.
+You can use `ResourceType` to override it and specify any valid editor component (see `RapidCMS.UI.Components.Editors` for available default editors, or derive from `BasePropertyEditor` to make your own).

 The List views will display a list with columns for every column with a `[Display]` attribute and use its `ShortName` and `Description` for displaying the name and description.
 If the `Order` property is set to `1` then the column will be enabled to be reordered, and start with in ascending order, if it's set to `-1` then the column will be sortable and start in descending order.
-Setting the `ResourceType` property to a valid `BaseEditor`

 The Node views will display a list editor with columns for every column with a `[Display]` attribute and use its `Name` and `Description` for displaying the name and description.